 Maintaining clean and shiny vinyl plank flooring is important to keep its looks and quality intact.
 It’s best to mop your vinyl floor at least once a week or biweekly.
 A deep clean is recommended at least once a month, especially in heavy traffic areas where dirt and grime quickly accumulate.

-If you have pets or young children, it might be necessary to mop more often, depending on the level of activity at home.
+If you have pets or young children, it might be necessary to mop more often, depending on the activity level at home.

 Can you vacuum vinyl plank flooring?